chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 ![](images/fork.png)

-Clone this fork in your tool of choice (GitHub Dekstop or command line)
+Clone this fork in your tool of choice (GitHub Desktop or command line)

 Either